How To Make a Resume

 Skills & Personality

-This section should highlight your professional skills that are most related to the position you are applying for.
+Knowing how to make a resume that stands out means highlighting your full skill set.
+The skills section of the resume should highlight your professional skills that are most related to the position you are applying for.
 Make sure to read the job description carefully and highlight the required skills (if you really have them of course).
-You can use the sliders to define how experienced you are with each particular skill.
+You can create your resume using sliders to define how experienced you are with each particular skill.

 The personality section should follow the same general rules.
 You want to highlight the factors of your personality that align with the position.
 It’s important to remember that there are no right or wrong personality traits, but rather, your personality should fit with the position you’re applying for.
 If you are applying for a position that requires an extroverted personality and you are a true introvert, you might be applying to the wrong position.
 Accurately defining your personality on your CV will save everyone’s time and will eventually lead you to a job that truly fits your personality and abilities.

-Bonus tip: If you’re having trouble pinpointing your skills or personality traits, filling out a personal SWOT analysis can help you get an overview of your abilities and interests.
+Bonus tip: If you’re having trouble pinpointing your skills or personality traits when writing your resume, fill out a personal SWOT analysis can help you get an overview of your abilities and interests.
 Defining your strengths and weaknesses will also help you better prepare yourself for interviews.

-The education section of your resume can help hiring managers better understand what skills you have and highlight your motivation and work ethic.
-If you’re job-searching right out of college and don’t have much work experience, this section will be important for showcasing how your skills and experience align with the position you’re applying for.
+The education section can help hiring managers better understand what skills you have and highlight your motivation and work ethic.
+When you create your resume for job-searching right out of college and don’t have much work experience, this section will be important for showcasing how your skills and experience align with the position you’re applying for.
 List all post-secondary institutions you’ve attended with the correct dates and highlight your educational experience:

 - Highlight your achievements: Did you complete university with an outstanding GPA?
 Did you receive any scholarships?